Remember

 stoped raiding Asia Minor and attacked Troy.
 In a part of Homer's

-Iliad, Hector falls in a single combat with Archilles, the best Greek
+Iliad, Hector falls in a single combat with Achilles, the best Greek

-captives over Hector's Funeral pyre. after death of Trojan ally
+captives over Hector's Funeral pyre.
+After the death of Trojan ally

-memnon in battle at the Scaeon gate, Paris strikes Archilles in his
+Memnon in battle at the Scaeon gate, Paris strikes Achilles in his

-heel (the famous 'Archilles heel' comes from here) ,the only place
+heel (the famous 'Achilles heel' comes from here) , the only place

-where Archilles was vulnerable.
-And the greatest of all Greek hereos
+where Achilles was vulnerable.
+And the greatest of all Greek heroes

-was burned and his ashes burried on a headland overlooking the
+was burned and his ashes buried on a headland overlooking the

-Helespond.
-Ajax commited suicide with the silver-studded sword whish
+Hellespont.
+Ajax committed suicide with the silver-studded sword which

 had been given to him by Hector as a mark of respect.
 Somehow Priam's

-son Paris killed by Philoktetes, but the Trojans stil refused to give
+son Paris was killed by Philoktetes, but the Trojans stil refused to give

 Helen up.

 But this victory brought only more suffering to the Greeks.
-They were split up by storms and lost their ways to return.
-Agamemnon, the king of Greeks was killed by his wife.
+They were split up by storms and lost their way to return.
+Agamemnon, the king of the Greeks, was killed by his wife.
 Philoktetos was expelled from Thessaly by rebels.

 No comments: